andreeaiosip/click-a-book/README.md

 **Modal** for deletion confirmation.
 When the user wants to delete their profile or a comment, there is a modal with the option for cancelation or confirmation of deletion.

+**Buttons** used by the user to interact with the content on the page.

 #### FEATURES left to implement